-All information about pupils will be kept in accordance with the school's Records Management Policy and Data Protection Policy.
+All information about pupils will be kept in accordance with St. Wilfrid's Records Management Policy and Data Protection Policy.

-The school's records will:
+St. Wilfrid's records will:

-- Record details of additional or different provision made under SEND support, with accurate information to evidence the SEND support that has been provided over the pupil's time in the school, as well as its impact, e.g. through the use of provision maps. - Include details of SEND, outcomes, action, agreed support, teaching strategies and the involvement of specialists, as part of its standard management information system to monitor the progress, behaviour and development of all pupils. - Maintain an accurate and up-to-date register of the provision made for pupils with SEND. - Be kept securely so that unauthorised persons do not have access to it, so far as reasonably practicable.
+- Record details of additional or different provision made under SEND support, with accurate information to evidence the SEND support that has been provided over the pupil's time in St. Wilfrid's, as well as its impact, e.g. through the use of provision maps. - Include details of SEND, outcomes, action, agreed support, teaching strategies and the involvement of specialists, as part of its standard management information system to monitor the progress, behaviour and development of all pupils. - Maintain an accurate and up-to-date register of the provision made for pupils with SEND. - Be kept securely so that unauthorised persons do not have access to it, so far as reasonably practicable.

-The school keeps data on the levels and types of need within the school and makes this available to the LA and Ofsted.
+St. Wilfrid's keeps data on the levels and types of need within St. Wilfrid's and makes this available to the LA and Ofsted.